[Ring . . . ring . . . ring]

 In fact, it was in large part due to the population boom in the former city of North Fort Worth that Southwestern Telegraph and Telephone Company in 1910 was forced to make some changes.
 A single switchboard could handle only so many phone numbers.
-So, on January 23 the Star-Telegram announced (type is cut off on the right margin in this clip) that, beginning on January 29, to place a call a caller would have to specify to the operator whether the number desired was in the Lamar exchange or the Prospect exchange.
-The Prospect exchange was added to serve the North Side.
-The original (nameless) exchange that had served all of the city to that point became the “Lamar” exchange to distinguish it from the Prospect exchange.
+So, the Prospect exchange was added to serve the North Side.
+Also, on January 23 the Star-Telegram announced (type is cut off on the right margin in this clip) that, beginning on January 29, to place a telephone call a caller would have to specify—vocally—to the operator whether the number desired was in the Lamar exchange or the Prospect exchange.
+The original single exchange that had served all of the city to that point had not had a name/prefix.
+Now it became the “Lamar” exchange to distinguish it from the Prospect exchange.
 And the news story said that soon a third exchange—Rosedale—would be opened for the South Side.

 Clip is from January 28.

-On August 8, 1909 the Star-Telegram ran this photo of the new Cobden Building on North Main Street, which would house the new Prospect telephone exchange in 1910.
+On August 8, 1909 the Star-Telegram printed this photo of the new Cobden Building on North Main Street, which would house the new Prospect telephone exchange in 1910.

 The Cobden Building today at 2027 North Main Street.